 When you are in Hersey, you'll notice that it is more blue-collar than most other communities in America.
 36.88% of Hersey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hersey is a village of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Hersey who work in office and administrative support (12.77%), management occupations (9.93%), and healthcare (9.22%).

-Hersey’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Hersey’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small village, Hersey does not have a public transit system used by locals to get to and from work.
+Hersey is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Hersey is quite a bit lower than the national average among all cities of 21.84%: just 11.72% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Hersey with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.72% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Hersey in 2022 was $23,519, which is low income relative to Michigan and the nation.
 This equates to an annual income of $94,076 for a family of four.
 However, Hersey contains both very wealthy and poor people as well.